sidtuladhar/sidtuladhar.github.io/README.md

 # sidtuladhar.github.io
-A basic website using HTML, CSS, and Javascript
+A basic website using HTML and CSS